-Council Tax 2018/19 2017/18 Notes on Ratios In-year collection rate 96.4% 96.2% This shows the % of Council Tax Target for year 96.3% 95.8% collected during the financial year that relates to bills issued for that year.
+Council Tax 2018/19 2017/18 Notes on Ratios In-year collection rate 96.4% 96.2% This shows the % of council tax collected Target for year 96.3% 95.8% during the financial year that relates to bills issued for that year.
 It does not include collection of funding relating to previous financial years.
-Council Tax income as a percentage of overall funding 20.3% 19.4% This shows the proportion of total funding that is derived from Council Tax.
+Council tax income as a percentage of overall funding 20.3% 19.4% This shows the proportion of total funding that is derived from council tax.
 The percentage increased in 2018/19 as a result of increased council tax income arising from the Scottish Government's rebanding of E to H houses.
-Debt and Borrowing - Prudence Capital Financing Requirement (£'000) £722,712 £681,977 The capital financing requirement represents the underlying need to borrow to fund expenditure on assets.
+Debt and Borrowing - Prudence Capital Financing Requirement (£'000) 722,712 681,977 The capital financing requirement represents the underlying need to borrow to fund expenditure on assets.
 The council's borrowing requirement increased in 2018/19 as the council continues to invest in its assets, and in particular building new council houses.
 An element of the General Services and Housing Capital Programmes are funded by borrowing.
 Debt and Borrowing - Affordability Financing costs to net revenue stream - General Fund 7.1% 7.0% These ratios show the proportion of total revenue funding that is used to meet financing costs.
 The ratios exclude any voluntary repayments of debt made during the year.
 For General Fund the percentage increased as the revenue budget grew less than in previous years Financing costs to net revenue stream - HRA 29.5% 27.6% meaning that the annual increases in servicing debt became a higher percentage of the total revenue stream.
 For HRA the percentage increased to reflect the substantial investment being made in new build council houses.
 These percentages are deemed to be affordable as outlined in the 2018/19 treasury plan and approved indicators.
-Impact of capital investment on Council Tax (£'000) £236,203 £212,358 These ratios show incremental impact of financing costs (the increase in financing costs from the previous financial year) as a percentage of Council Tax, in respect of costs payable through the General Fund and house rents for the HRA.
-The council's financing costs have increased Impact of capital investment on house rents (£'000) £486,509 £469,619 council's financing costs have increase reflecting the borrowing undertaken fund the council's capital investme programme.
-The increase was in with treasury forecasts and wanticipated based on the councontinuing to invest in assets.
+Impact of capital investment on council tax (£'000) 236,203 212,358 These ratios show incremental impact of financing costs (the increase in financing costs from the previous financial year) as a percentage of council tax, in respect of costs payable through the General Fund and house rents for the HRA.
+The council's financing costs have increased Impact of capital investment on house rents (£'000) 486,509 469,619 reflecting the borrowing undertaken to fund the council's capital investment programme.
+The increase was in line with treasury forecasts and was anticipated based on the council continuing to invest in assets.

-5.2 Financial Out-turn
+5.2 Financial Outturn